larobitrumpet/maze/README.md

 Choosing only the newest is equivelent to the Recursive Backtracking algorithm and choosing only randomly is equivelent to Prim's algorithm.

 You will then be asked to select a tile set.
 This will determine how the maze looks.

+The completed maze will be saved to the file `maze.png`.

 ## License